 The best cameras take fantastic photos in every situation, whether you’re on holiday, at a family gathering or just enjoying a day out.
-But it's important to choose the right type of camera for your needs, level of expertise and how much control you want over your photos to get the best results.

 However, there are big differences in picture quality, advanced features and how easy they are to use.
 So if you want to find the best camera for your needs, read on for our advice on key factors to consider.

-Watch our video above to find out how to choose the best model.
-Or see our compact camera reviews to find the ideal point-and-shoot camera for you.
+See our compact camera reviews to find the ideal point-and-shoot camera for you.